mn416/array-analysis-examples/README.md

             https://github.com/stfc/PSyclone
 ```

+If for some reason the branch does not exist, it could be that the analysis has
+been merged or rejected.
+In the former case, simply drop the branch name.
+In
+the latter, use my PSyclone fork instead: `https://github.com/mn416/PSyclone`.

 Apply a patch to the fparser submodule to support Fortran 2008 bit-shifting
 intrinsics, which are useful in some of the examples: